Jiaoyang-Li/MAPF-LNS2/README.md

 ./lns --help
 ```

+We provide example instance files "random-32-32-20.map" and "random-32-32-20-random-1.scen" in the repo,
+but more instances can be download from the MAPF benchmark (https://movingai.com/benchmarks/mapf/index.html).
+All the experiments in the paper used in instances from the benchmark except for Experiment 5,
+for which the instances are in folder "instances".

 ## Credits
+## Credits

-The software was developed by Jiaoyang Li and Zhe Chen.
+The software was developed by Jiaoyang Li and Zhe Chen based on [MAPF-LNS](https://github.com/Jiaoyang-Li/MAPF-LNS).

 The rule-based MAPF solvers (i.e., PPS, PIBT, and winPIBT) inside the software were borrowed from
 https://github.com/Kei18/pibt/tree/v1.3

-MAPF-LNS is released under USC – Research License.
+MAPF-LNS2 is released under USC – Research License.
 See license.txt for further details.

 ## References
-[1] Jiaoyang Li, Zhe Chen, Daniel Harabor, Peter J. Stuckey, Sven Koenig.
+[1] Jiaoyang Li, Zhe Chen, Daniel Harabor, Peter J. Stuckey and Sven Koenig.
-Anytime Multi-Agent Path Finding via Large Neighborhood Search: Extended Abstract.
+MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search
-In Proceedings of the International Conference on Autonomous Agents and Multiagent Systems (AAMAS), (in print), 2021.
+In Proceedings of the AAAI Conference on Artificial Intelligence, (in print), 2022.